Private Eye: Ownership

 The magazine is owned by an eclectic group of people and is published by a limited company, Pressdram Ltd, which was bought as an "off the shelf" company by Peter Cook in November 1961.

 Private Eye does not publish a list of its editors, writers, designers and staff.
 In 1981 the book The Private Eye Story stated that the owners were Cook, who owned most of the shares, with smaller shareholders including actors Dirk Bogarde and Jane Asher, and several of those involved with the founding of the magazine.
-Most of those on the list have since died, however, and it is unclear what happened to their shareholdings.
-Those concerned are contractually only able to sell their shares at the price they originally paid for them.